minh994/lightbi-hugo/exampleSite/content/post/2020/markdown.md

 ### What is Markdown?

 Markdown is a lightweight, plain-text formatting language used for creating styled text through simple, readable syntax.
-Developed by John Gruber in 2004, its goal is to allow writers to format documents without complex code, making it easy to read and edit.
+Developed by John Gruber in 2004, its goal is to allow writers to format documents without complex code, making it easy to Đọc thêmand edit.
 The beauty of Markdown lies in its simplicity, allowing creators to add headings, lists, images, links, and more by typing a few symbols around their text.

 For instance:
 - Typing `**bold text**` makes text **bold**.